buhrmi/buhrmi/README.md

 You have reached my GitHub profile.
 As you can see, everything here is highly professional.

-I'm a Software Developer, who slacks a lot.
-I enjoy showing what I work on in my [Twitch channel](https://twitch.tv/buhrmi_tv).
+Please visit me in my [Twitch channel](https://twitch.tv/buhrmi_tv), where I'm mostly busy working on the projects you see below.

 ## Current projects